EXCL. PREVIEW: "Hal Jordan & the Green Lantern Corps" #1 Enforces 'Sinestro's Law'

 4. “We Stand at Armageddon” Avengers #66-68

-The cover artist of the previous story was the interior artist on the first two parts of this classic which introduced the world to adamantium.
-Roy Thomas wrote it and Sal Buscema drew the final part of this storyline which opened with the introduction of adamantium and then followed by the Vision being controlled by his creator, Ultron, to steal the adamantium so that Ultron can be remade in an entirely adamantium body!
+The cover artist of the previous story, Barry Windsor-Smith, was the interior artist on the first two parts of this classic which introduced the world to adamantium.
+Roy Thomas wrote the whole thing and Sal Buscema then drew the final part of this storyline which opened with the introduction of adamantium and then followed by the Vision being controlled by his creator, Ultron, to steal the adamantium so that Ultron can be remade in an entirely adamantium body!
 How do you defeat a bad guy made up entirely of adamantium?
-That’s the problem facing the Avengers and they face their challenge in style, as Smith’s two issues are absolutely GORGEOUS, filled with stunning full-page spreads.
+That’s the problem facing the Avengers and they face their challenge in style, as Smith’s two issues are absolutely GORGEOUS, filled with stunning full-page spreads, like the end of Avengers #66…